rhx/gir2swift/README.md

                           Swift file for your library target.
   --manifest <manifest>   Custom path to manifest. (default:
                           gir2swift-manifest.yaml)
-  --opaque-declarations   Skips all other generation steps and prints opaque
+  --opaque-declarations   Skips all other generations steps and prints opaque
                           struct stylized declarations for each record and class to stdout.
   -h, --help              Show help information.
 ```
 ### Description
 `gir2swift` takes the information from a gobject-introspection XML (`file.gir`) file and creates corresponding Swift wrappers.
 When reading the `.gir` file, `gir2swift` also reads a number of [Module Files](#Module-Files) that you create with additional information.

-The following options are available:

-> `-m Module.swift` Add `Module.swift` as the main (hand-crafted) Swift file for your library target.

-> `-o directory` Specify the output directory to put the generated files into.

-> `-p pre.gir` Add `pre.gir` as a pre-requisite `.gir` file to ensure the types in `file.gir` are known

-> `-s` Create a single `.swift` file per class

-> `-v` Produce verbose output.

 ### Examples
 The following command generates a Swift Wrapper in `Sources/GIO` from the information in `/usr/share/gir-1.0/Gio-2.0.gir`, copying the content from `Gio-2.0.module` and taking into account information in `GLib-2.0.gir` and `GObject-2.0.gir`: